 The idea is similar to these, yet they are made with 100% real, whole food ingredients and no fillers or added refined sugars.
 They taste amazing and will hopefully spark your imagination to create the smoothie bowl ideas of your dreams.

-The second key is the blend.
-Unlike regular green smoothies that blend into a liquid fairly easily, smoothie bowls will remain thick in the blender, and might take a little muscle.
+Unlike regular green smoothies that blend into a liquid fairly easily with my no-fail smoothie formula, smoothie bowls will remain thick in the blender and might take a little muscle.
 This is my method for blending:

-- Add all the ingredients to the blender, then turn on high speed to start the blending process.
+- Add all the ingredients to the blender, then turn up to the highest speed to start the blending process.

 - Once the ingredients stop moving on their own, use the tamper through the top to push down the fruit to engage the blade again.
-If you don’t have a tamper, then stop the machine and use a spoon/spatula to push the fruit back towards the blade and blend again.
-Be patient— this can take a few minutes to get everything blended.
-Thick= good, so avoid adding extra liquid.
+If you don’t have a tamper, then stop the machine and use a spoon or spatula to push the fruit back towards the blade and blend again.
+Be patient.
+This can take a few minutes to get everything blended.
+Thick is good, so avoid adding extra liquid.

 - Once blended smoothly, scrape into bowls.
 Now, the fun part: adding the toppings.

 The Best Toppings

 While your smoothie bowl ideas can take you in any direction topping-wise, my favorite toppings are a combination of protein, healthy fats and juicy fruit.
 While you feel like you are spooning out ice cream, you can still add healthy ingredients to maximize the benefits of the natural fruits you just blended:

 - Protein: gluten-free granola, sliced almonds, hemp hearts, chia seeds